CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Experiments

 \subsection{Implementation Details}

 The multi-scale feature extractor consists of a Resnet-50\cite{resnet50} pretrained on ImageNet\cite{imagenet} in a self-supervised\cite{self} manner and a deformable transformer encoder whose number of layer is set to 6.
 For the shared decoder, we use a deformable transformer decoder and the numbder of layer is set to 6, too.
 We set the number of queries $M=100$, the dimension of the embeddings $D=256$ and the number of pseudo-labels $k=5$.
 During inference, $top$-50 high scoring detections are used for evaluation for per image.
-More details are described in the Appendix A.4.